freeCodeCamp/freeCodeCamp/curriculum/challenges/english/04-data-visualization/data-visualization-with-d3/use-dynamic-scales.md

   .range([padding, w - padding]);
 ```

 The padding may be confusing at first.
 Picture the x-axis as a horizontal line from 0 to 500 (the width value for the SVG canvas).
-Including the padding in the <code>range()</code> method forces the plot to start at 30 along that line (instead of 0), and end at 470 (instead of 500).
+Including the padding in the `range()` method forces the plot to start at 30 along that line (instead of 0), and end at 470 (instead of 500).

 </section>

 ## Instructions

 <section id='instructions'>

-Use the <code>yScale</code> variable to create a linear y-axis scale.
+Use the `yScale` variable to create a linear y-axis scale.
 The domain should start at zero and go to the maximum y value in the set.
-The range should use the SVG height (<code>h</code>) and include padding.
+The range should use the SVG height (`h`) and include padding.

+**Note**
-<strong>Note</strong><br>Remember to keep the plot right-side-up.
+Remember to keep the plot right-side-up.
 When you set the range for the y coordinates, the higher value (height minus padding) is the first argument, and the lower value is the second argument.

 </section>

 ## Tests

 <section id='tests'>

 ```yml